qtc-de/container-arsenal/car/resources/containers/mysql/README.md

 ----

-The *mysql* container does simply start a *mysql* server with a root and one low privileged account.
+The *mysql* container simply starts a *MySQL* server with a root and one low privileged account.
 To be honest, it is not super useful, but sometimes I want to test some queries or try to connect some remote services with my own database.
-Therefore, the container can safe some time in these specific situations.
+In these cases, the container can safe some time.

 To make it a little bit more useful, the container sets up a default database on startup and populates it with some data.
 By default, the ``default.users`` table is created with the following contents: